-Of students completing key stage 5 at Ipswich schools and colleges including independent schools, state maintained schools and academies, the average point score was 32.66 which approximately equates to a C grade.
-This is approximately in line with the national average point score (33.33) for all schools and colleges across England.
+Of students completing key stage 5 at Ipswich schools and colleges including independent schools, state maintained schools and academies, the average point score was 33.58 which equates to a C grade.
+This is in line with the national average point score (33.33) for all schools and colleges across England.
 Due to changes in the method of report in the school performance tables the indicators used in previous AMRs are no longer directly comparable.

 At KS4 both the grading system and mechanism for reporting on school performance has altered from a lettering to numbering system and again it is not possible to make a direct comparison between results from pervious monitoring years.
-In 2018 the number of pupils achieving grade 5 or above in English and Maths GCSEs across all secondary schools in Ipswich was 41% which is slightly above the national average of 40%.
+In 2019 the number of pupils achieving grade 5 or above in English and Maths GCSEs across all secondary schools in Ipswich was 35% which is below the national average of 40%.